Training Task Reasoning LLM Agents for Multi-turn Task Planning via Single-turn Reinforcement Learning

-The assumption above is a slight relaxation of \Cref{thm:grpo_single_turn}, which empirically holds when the policy model is fine-tuned from large language models (LLMs) with strong generalizability \cite{dubey2024llama,qwen2.5}.
-We then present how the GRPO will improve the multi-turn task planning with a higher success probability with the fewest turns. \begin{theorem}[GRPO improves success probability] Let $\pi^*$ be the fixed point of the GRPO-optimized policy from the policy iteration dynamics of \Cref{eq:grpo_iter} and $\pi^{\text{ref}}$ be the initial reference policy.
+Applying \eqref{eq:tv_bound} to $\pi^{\text{ref}},\pi^*$ and combining \eqref{eq:grpo_train} will complete the proof. \end{proof} Finally, the step-dependent lower bound of success probability is shown below, which becomes tighter as the time step is closer to the minimal length of turns $T^{GT}$ of expert trajectories.
+It is consistent with the intuition that the task is more likely to complete from the middle step compared to initial step. \begin{theorem}[Lower bound of GRPO success probability] Let $\pi^*$ be the fixed point of the GRPO-optimized policy from the policy iteration dynamics of \Cref{eq:grpo_iter} and $\pi^{\text{ref}}$ be the initial reference policy.
 Under Assumption~\ref{ass:grpo_generalization} and \Cref{eq:singleturn_amplify}, it holds for any given state $s_t$ at step $t$ that,